top of page

 1. Where did the early Church gather for worship and fellowship?

-2. Do church buildings create the same atmosphere of fellowship as that of the home?
+2. Do church buildings foster the same atmosphere as the home?

-3. What is at stake if we continue to employ the same pagan model adopted centuries ago?
+3. What's at stake if we continue using the same pagan model adopted centuries ago?

 And they, continuing daily with one accord in the temple, and breaking bread from house to house, did eat their meat with gladness and singleness of heart (Act.
 2:46).